omarbelkady/Python/README.md

 	5- Everything is an object in python
-	6- args takes multiple arguments and wraps them in a tuple 7- kwargs takes multiple arguments and wraps them in a dictionary
+	6- args takes multiple arguments and wraps them in a tuple 7- kwargs takes multiple arguments and wraps them in a dictionary 8- __ before and after are called dunder methods.
+They are used to overriden in sub classes

 ## How to add images on GH:
 	1- Download the file